Healthdirect Free Australian health advice you can count on.

 Living with Turner syndrome

-Someone with Turner syndrome will need regular medical check-ups to make sure they stay healthy.
-Different people will have their own needs for health care.
+You should have regular medical check-ups to make sure you stay healthy.
+Different people will have different health needs.
 Some health care teams may include hearing or eye specialists or occupational therapists.

 What are the complications of Turner syndrome?

-Turner syndrome increases the risk of some other health issues such as:
+Turner syndrome can increase the risk of other health issues such as:

-Most females (90%) with Turner syndrome have normal intelligence and a normal lifespan.
-Some may have specific learning difficulties and mental health challenges.
+Most people with Turner syndrome have normal intelligence and a normal life expectancy.
+Some may experience specific learning difficulties and mental health challenges.
+It's a good idea for you or your child to see your health team regularly, so they can monitor your cognitive development and mental health and offer support if needed.

 Less common complications include: